ClickHouse/ClickHouse/docs/en/development/style.md

 **1.** Most of the formatting will be done automatically by `clang-format`.

-**2.** Offsets are 4 spaces.
+**2.** Indents are 4 spaces.
 Configure your development environment so that a tab adds four spaces.

 **3.** A left curly bracket must be separated on a new line.
 (And the right one, as well.)